Saumyab271 — Published On December 31, 2021

 Introduction

-In 2018, a powerful Transformer-based machine learning model, namely, BERT was developed by Jacob Devlin and his colleagues from Google for NLP applications.
-BERT is a very good pre-trained language model which helps machines learn excellent representations of text wrt context in many natural language tasks and thus outperforms the state-of-the-art.
+In 2018, Jacob Devlin and his colleagues from Google developed a powerful Transformer-based machine learning model, BERT, for NLP applications.
+BERT is a perfect pre-trained language model that helps machines learn excellent representations of text with context in many natural language tasks and thus outperforms the state-of-the-art.

-In this article, we will use a pre-trained BERT model for a binary text classification task.
-In-text classification, the main aim of the model is to categorize a text into one of the predefined categories or labels.
+This article will use a pre-trained BERT model for a binary text classification problem, one of the many NLP tasks.
+In text classification, the main aim of the model is to categorize a text into one of the predefined categories or labels.

 Illustration of usage of BERT model

-In the above image, the output will be one of the categories i.e. 1 or 0 in the case of binary classification.
-Soon we are going to use the pre-trained BERT model to classify the email text as ham or spam category.
+In the above image, the output will be one of the categories, i.e., 1 or 0, in the case of binary classification.
+Soon, we will use the pre-trained BERT model to classify the email text as ham or spam category.

-But before moving to the implementation, let’s discuss the concept of BERT and its usage briefly.
+But before moving to the implementation, let’s briefly discuss the concept of BERT and its usage.

 What is BERT?

-BERT is an acronym for Bidirectional Encoder Representations from Transformers.
+BERT is an acronym for Bidirectional Encoder Representations from Transformers, a model architecture that has revolutionized natural language processing tasks through transfer learning.
 The BERT architecture is composed of several Transformer encoders stacked together.
-Further, each Transformer encoder is composed of two sub-layers: a feed-forward layer and a self-attention layer.
+Further, each Transformer encoder comprises two sub-layers: a feed-forward layer and a self-attention layer.

-BERT makes use of a Transformer that learns contextual relations between words in a sentence/text.
-The transformer includes 2 separate mechanisms: an encoder that reads the text input and a decoder that generates a prediction for any given task.
-BERT makes use of only the encoder as its goal is to generate a language model.
+BERT uses a Transformer that learns contextual relations between words in a sentence/text.
+The transformer includes two mechanisms: an encoder that reads the text input and a decoder that generates a prediction for any given task.
+BERT uses only the encoder, as its goal is to generate a language model.

-If you are interested in reading more about transformers, please refer to the paper by Google.
+If you want to read more about transformers, please refer to the paper by Google.

-In contrast to state-of-the-art models, the Transformer encoder reads the entire sentence at once as it is bidirectional and thus more accurate.
-The bidirectional characteristic allows the model to learn all surroundings (right and left of the word) of words to better understand the context.
+In contrast to state-of-the-art models, the Transformer encoder, a key component of deep learning architectures, reads the entire sentence simultaneously as it is bidirectional and thus more accurate.
+The bidirectional characteristic allows the model to learn all surroundings (right and left of the word) of words to understand the context better

 Text Classification with BERT

-Now we’re going to jump to the implementation part where we will classify text using BERT.
-In this post, we’re going to use the SMS Spam Collection dataset.
-If you want to follow along, you can download the dataset from here.
+Now, we will jump to the implementation part, where we will perform text classification using a BERT-based classifier for sentiment analysis.
+In this post, we will use the SMS Spam Collection dataset.
+You can download the dataset from here if you want to follow along.

-This dataset is already in CSV format and it has 5169 sms, each labeled under one of 2 categories: ham, spam.
+This dataset is already in CSV format, and it has 5169 SMS, each labeled under one of 2 categories: ham or spam.

-Let’s take a look at the first 5 rows of the dataset to have an idea about the dataset and what it looks like.
+Let’s look at the first 5 rows of the text data to understand the dataset and its appearance.
 The name of the dataset is “SMSSpamCollection”.

 import pandas as pd